benjaminlees/Es6/notSoGoodParts/classes/README.md

 # Classes

 Classes are a code template or blue print for building an object and they are generally associated with the OO model.
+Languages such as java and c# classes use classical inheritance whilst JavaScript uses porotypal inheritance.

-Douglas Crockford as
+Douglas Crockford problem with classical classes stems from the fact that your forced to do classification and taxonomy.
+So when a project begins you have to classify what kind of objects you are going to need and how they are going to relate to one another.
+The problem with this is that as you get further into a project things change and you find that you have to re    factor all these classes and all the relationships.

-The Idea of classes in Es6 is to mimic the syntax which is typically seen in object oriented languages such as java.
-So to better explain es6 classes we must start with a typical java class and then progress through JavaScript pototypal inheritance to es6 classes.
+However, with JavaScript prototypal classes do not require all of this clasification and taxonomy.
+Instead you just make objects and thats it.
+Now the issue with the new es6 classes is that it forces the classical style of inheritance.

-In languages such as c# and java a class constructor is used to create objects.
+In languages such as c# and java a class inheritance is described as classical as opposed to prototypal.

 ```
 public class Point {